Pylons/substanced/docs/sdi.rst

 .. image:: images/undo3.png

-Sometimes particular transactions cannot be undone.
+Sometimes a particular transaction cannot be undone without undoing an earlier transaction.
 For example, if you make 3 changes to a resource, the first two can't be undone without first undoing the last, as the resource will have been changed by a later transaction.

 Catalog
 =======